HenoHyj/ECE284ReportGuidelines/README.md

 ## Part5_Alpha

 For each Alpha submission, include a separate subfolder named like `Alpha1_<Name>` containing:
-- Required source files (follow software/hardware layouts from Part1 depending on the project type).
+- Required source files (follow software/hardware layouts from Part1 depending on the alpha type).
 - A `README` describing how to validate and run the Alpha submission (commands, expected outputs, and any configuration).
-This makes TA validation faster and avoids grading delays.
+This makes it easier to validate your alphas faster and avoids grading delays.

 ---